wlswotmd/gef/FAQ.md

 Some users are running it on Arch Linux.
 However, I have not confirmed that all commands work correctly.

-## What kernel versions does it support?
+## What kernel versions does GEF support?
 3.x ~ 6.5.x are supported.
 However, I have not verified every kernel version, so there may be environments where GEF does not work.
 If you have any trouble, please report it on the issue page.